fiskaltrust/interface-doc/doc/general/communication/communication.md

 ### Serial-stream or TCP-stream protocol

 The serial interface is still very common - especially for type-2 cash registers and non PC-based devices.
-In order to address these devices with fiskaltrust.Service, there is a particular communication protocol via stream which contains functions and uses data encoded into JSON.
+In order to address these devices with fiskaltrust.Middleware, there is a particular communication protocol via stream which contains functions and uses data encoded into JSON.

 In case when a cash register or an input station are not able to address SOAP or REST services, this stream-based protocol can also be addressed via a TCP stream.

 As a special extension, device-specifically, the data stream can also be sent directly to the printer and analysed.
 A new receipt with signature can be generated on the basis of this data.
 During this process, the generated receipt data are also stored in the ReceiptJournal.

 The Stream helper implements a serial communication using TCP or serial ports.
-On this helper’s configuration page the main parameter is the "connection" which provides the information to reach fiskaltrust.Service .
+On this helper’s configuration page the main parameter is the "connection" which provides the information to reach fiskaltrust.Middleware .

 The data must have the following sequence of bytes to be sent: